John-Kostick/vzome-sharing/_posts/2023-03-19-Rhombic-Dodecahedron-Transformations-13-44-39.md

   </figcaption>
 </figure>

-This[Video](https://youtu.be/1qs0ODByqDU)shows several more examples, in a sequence.
+This [Video](https://youtu.be/1qs0ODByqDU) shows several more examples, in a sequence.

 Below is shown a series of transformations about a 3-fold axis.
 Scenes shows some examples that can be constructed with zometool.